LacunaEnterprises/Project-Heimdall/README.md

 # Project-Heimdall
-¯\_( ͡° ͜ʖ ͡°)_/¯
+A rocket, or.. something.
+Maybe it spins.

-Official README for Project Heimdall.
-All information is propreitary and should not be released without express permission from the owners.
+All information contained within this repository is propreitary and shall not be released for use in any non-Lacuna Enterprises business without express written permission from Lacuna Enterprises.
-[INSERT MORE INDIMIDATING LEGAL SHIT]